Russell-Dsouzaa/Russell-Dsouzaa/README.md

 <i>Happy Coding!</i> 😊<br><br><br>

 # About Me :
 My Name's Russell Dsouza, I'm 22 years old as of April, 2024. <br><br>I'm a final year Computer Science student, I am fluent in multiple programming languages such as C, Python and javaScript, and I have practical experience with front-end frameworks such as ReactJS.
 I have a strong understanding of databases such as MySQL and MongoDB. <br><br> While at college, I developed a strong interest towards Web-Development( HTML,CSS & JS ) and Programming, in general.
-I am eager to use my technical expertise and passion for innovation in a dynamic & challenging environment. 😊<br><br><br>
+I am eager to use my technical expertise and passion for innovation in a dynamic & challenging environment. 😊<br><br><a href = "https://russell-dsouza-resume.tiiny.site/">My resume</a><br><br><br>

 ## Socials :
 <br>